 Elaine shakes her head.

-“No, I thought not,” she says.
+“No, I thought not.”
 Setting the bottle down, she narrows her eyes.
 “My information is apparently out of date,” she says.
 “I recognize each one of you via description, but I’m afraid I didn’t realize that you had a cleric among you.”

 “Elaine is a recent addition,” Jake says, sniffing his drink cautiously, trying to gauge its strength.
 He looks up.
 “Surely that’s not an issue.”

-“Of course not,” the silver-haired woman replies smoothly.
+“Of course not,” she replies smoothly.
 “The Light of the Allway is always a welcome sight.
 It’s merely of interest to me insofar as my business requires that I know everything there is to know.
 And this reveals a failure somewhere along my chain of information; however, learning of this failure is itself valuable information to be scrutinized and utilized, you see.”

 She turns and gestures towards Mathos.